scarletquasar/MelonRuntime/README.md

 Current version (npm): `1.0.1-fixed3`

 - Now `load` function can load standalone functions (currently as strings) and expression functions and will parse other values correctly.
+- Implemented built-in `PgClient` to connect to Postgres databases using raw sql directly